How to Install WPC Wall Cladding the Right Way

 Your first panel sets the standard for the entire wall, so precision is key.
 Start by installing starter clips along the bottom support beam, leaving a small gap of about a quarter-inch from the floor.
 This ensures your first panel has a secure base to rest on.
 Place your first WPC panel onto the clips, making sure its bottom groove connects firmly.
 Use a level to check that it’s perfectly straight, both horizontally and vertically.
 Once you’re happy with the position, screw the panel into the support beams through the panel’s tongue or designated fastening strip.

-Fasten Panels with Starter and Hidden Clips
+Using Starter and Hidden Clips Correctly

 WPC panels are designed with an interlocking tongue-and-groove system that makes installation straightforward.
 After securing your first panel, slide the next one into place, fitting its groove over the tongue of the previous panel.
 Use hidden clips to fasten this panel to the support beams.
 These clips slide into the groove and are then screwed into the framework, creating an invisible fastening system.
 As you work, remember to leave a small expansion gap (about 5-7mm) between the ends of the panels and any adjoining walls.
 This gives the material room to breathe with temperature changes.

-Build Your Wall, Row by Row
+How to Build Up Your Wall, Row by Row

 Continue this process, working your way across and up the wall.
 Lock each new panel into the previous one, check that it’s level, and secure it with hidden clips.
 This row-by-row method ensures a consistent and secure installation.
 When you reach the last row, you’ll likely need to trim the final panel to fit snugly against the ceiling or edge.
 Once all the panels are in place, you can add corner and edge trims to cover any exposed ends.
 This gives your project a clean, polished look and a professional finish.
 Professionals doing this for clients can apply for our trade program to get bulk discounts.